Share this guide:

 First, don’t keep your phone in the direct sun on a hot day, or in any other form of heat chamber.
-Secondly, avoid overusing battery-draining apps, in particular ones that use AR The background app refresh setting means your phone is constantly working to ensure you’ve got the most current content in your apps, but having this switched on can cause the CPU to overheat on a hot day, so we recommend turning this off.
+Secondly, avoid overusing intensive apps that could cause a battery drain, in particular ones that use AR.
+The background app refresh setting means your phone is constantly working to ensure you’ve got the most current content in your apps, but having this switched on can cause the CPU to overheat on a hot day, so we recommend turning this off.
 And last, do make sure you have an official Apple charger as unauthentic products can overload your battery.

 iPhones don’t have internal fans, meaning the CPU can’t cool itself down.
-However, some wireless chargers do incorporate fans so you could look to buy one of these if your phone supports wireless charging.
+However, some wireless charging devices do incorporate fans, so you could look into buying a wireless charger to avoid this problem, as long as your phone supports it.

 What to do if your iPhone overheats

-When you sense your phone starting to overheat, there are a few essential steps to follow:
+When you sense an overheating issue with your iPhone, there are a few essential steps to follow: